izikeros/blog/content/posts/posts/2019-08-23-cli-toolbelt-for-datascience.md

 ```sh
 split -n l/10 data.csv
 ```
-This will create serie of files named: `xaa, xab, xac,...`.
+This will create series of files named: `xaa, xab, xac,...`.
 The default pattern of  `split` for file naming is PREFIXaa, PREFIXab,...; default PREFIX is `x`.
 You can provide your own prefix e.g.
 <a id="tail"></a>
 ### tail
 ```sh
 split l/10 data.csv part_
 ```
 and this will result in having files `part_aa, part_ab,...`.
 Suffixes don't have to be alphabetical: can be numeric (use switch `-d`) or even hex (use switch `-x`).
-What is particularly useful - prefixes can be used to save resulting files in given location.
-Let's take an example `dataset.csv` file located in data directory, we want to split this file into parts and save results in `parts` directory as shown below:
+What is particularly useful - prefixes can be used to save resulting files in a given location.
+Let's take an example `dataset.csv` file located in the data directory, we want to split this file into parts and save results in `parts` directory as shown below:

 ```text
 data